Golgothus/golgothus.github.io/content/posts/DiscordTokenHijack.md

 ---
-title: "Sysmon"
+title: "Discord Payload Recon"
 # get-date -format yyyy-MM-ddTHH:mm:ss
 date: 2022-02-03T18:09:52
 draft: false
 author: "Golgothus"
-description: "Discord Malware Reversing"
+description: "Discord Payload Recon"
 summary: "Friend of mine was a victim to some Discord malware which hijacked their user token, allowing the attacker to sign-in and make changes to their account."
 # tags: ["TryHackMe", "Blue Team"]
-featuredImage: "/images/city.jpg"
+featuredImage: "/images/japan.jpg"
 # categories: ["TryHackMe"]
 ---